 On August 3, 2022, our Board of Directors authorized the 2022 Repurchase Program to repurchase up to \$15 million of our outstanding common stock on substantially the same terms as the 2015 Repurchase Program.
 The 2022 Repurchase Program does not have an expiration date and permits us to repurchase our shares through various methods, including open market repurchases, privately negotiated block transactions and Rule 10b5-1 plans.
 We may repurchase shares of our common stock from time to time in compliance with SEC regulations and other legal requirements.
-The extent to which we repurchases our shares, and the timing, manner, price, and amount of any such repurchases, will depend upon a variety of factors including market conditions and other corporate considerations as determined by management, as well as the limits of the 2022 Repurchase Program and our liquidity and business strategy.
-The 2022 Repurchase Program does not obligate us to acquire any particular amount of shares and may be modified or discontinued at any time.
+The extent to which we repurchases our shares, and the timing, manner, price, and amount of any such repurchases, will depend upon a variety of factors including market conditions and other corporate considerations as determined by management, as well as the limits of the 2022 Repurchase Program does not obligate us to acquire any particular amount of shares and may be modified or discontinued at any time.
 As of the date of this report, the full \$15 million authorized amount remains available for repurchase under the 2022 Repurchase Program.